There are more and more vegan chocolate brands on the market – but which are the best? We tried and tested 15 for you (tough job, I know!)

 I was delighted to trial a selection of their range that is organic, vegan, gluten, egg, wheat, soya and dairy free.
 Their packaging is wonderfully eye-catching, and with such a versatile range of flavours, I couldn’t wait to get stuck in.

-The first bar I tasted was Sea Dog.
+My pick: The first bar I tasted was Sea Dog.
 I know, strange name, but don’t think of the aroma of wet dog – think zesty lime and salty sea!
 So rich and creamy and with a real bite of lime, I was hooked.
 I cannot confirm nor deny that I ate the whole bar in one sitting.
 Another winner from Montezuma’s was their drinking chocolate.
 You literally plop these chocolate tablets into your favourite warm milk (almond was the best) and wait for the chocolate to melt, and create a stunning hot chocolate.

 Hot chocolate not really your thing?
 Well, perhaps chilli hot chocolate may change your mind.
 It did for me!